thomasbariabas1/ToDo/README.md

 >

 ## Requirements
-To run this application locally, you must have installed into you machine [node.js](https://nodejs.org/en/).
+To run this application locally, you must have installed into your machine [node.js](https://nodejs.org/en/).

 ## Installation
 To start this application locally, just run `npm start` into the terminal.